-We talked to Thaïs Weber, VP Marketing at Finfrog, a French-based Fintech that aims at disrupting the multi-billion European overdraft market, and she had the following to say:-
+Thaïs Weber, VP Marketing at Finfrog tells us how the French-based Fintech is disrupting the multi-billion European overdraft market.

 First of all, how are you and your family doing in these COVID-19 times?